Welcome to Clothe The People

 What is Mutual Aid?

 Mutual aid is the practice of working outside of traditional institutions to create more survivable conditions for all of us.
-Examples inlcude:
+Examples include:

 • Helping your neighbors in need, without expectations of anything in return